 If you have an idea of what you want, whether it’s a sedan, hatchback, 4×4 or SUV, do some research on what’s available in your preference and what your options are.
 Narrow down cars with known problems, poor fuel economy, or ones that lack performance in areas you need.

-You don’t have to work out exactly what you want, just narrow down to the point that you’re not test driving everything in your price range.
+You don’t have to work out exactly what you want, just narrow down the list to the point that you don’t have to test drive everything in your price range.

 Once you’ve found the right car for you, make sure you play it cool.
 In the dealership or handling a private sale, everyone becomes a salesman when there are thousands of dollars at play.
 Remember all your research about market value, running costs, and don’t ignore any problems or aesthetic issues.